snrnats/doc-centre/docfx_project/pro/api/shipments/allocating_shipments.md

 * [Allocating to Default Rules](/pro/api/shipments/allocating_to_default_rules.html) - Explains how to allocate shipments based on custom business rules.
 * [Allocating with a Specific Carrier Service](/pro/api/shipments/allocating_with_a_specific_carrier_service.html) - Explains how to allocate shipments with a specific carrier service.
 * [Allocating Within a Carrier Service Group](/pro/api/shipments/allocating_within_a_carrier_service_group.html) - Explains how to allocate shipments with a carrier service from a specific carrier service group.
+* [Allocating with a Virtual Service](/pro/api/shipments/allocating_with_a_virtual_service.html) - Explains how to allocate a shipment with a virtual service.
 * [Allocating Using Filters](/pro/api/shipments/allocating_using_filters.html) - Explains how to use filters to specify allocation rules on a per-shipment basis.
 * [Allocating via a Quote](/pro/api/shipments/allocating_via_a_quote.html) - Explains how to allocate a shipment with the carrier service referenced in a specific pre-existing quote.